Malekba98/Deep-Reinforcement-Learning-Bachelor-thesis/README.md

 For a more detailed discussion please refer to [my thesis](https://github.com/Malekba98/Deep_Reinforcement_Learning_Bachelor_thesis/blob/main/report_and_presentation/report.pdf) and [final presentation](https://github.com/Malekba98/Deep_Reinforcement_Learning_Bachelor_thesis/blob/main/report_and_presentation/presentation.pdf).

-This repository contains implementations of the differential equations-based and the [PyBullet](https://github.com/bulletphysics/bullet3)-based 3D simulation environment.
+This repository contains implementations of the differential equations-based and the [PyBullet](https://github.com/bulletphysics/bullet3)-based 3D simulation environments used in this thesis, which were forked from a previous version of this [repository](https://github.com/SvenGronauer/phoenix-drone-simulation).

 An OpenAI [Gym environment](https://gym.openai.com/envs/#classic_control) based on [PyBullet](https://github.com/bulletphysics/bullet3) for reinforcement learning with quadcopters.